Jordan Norville-Williams

-Jordan Zion Wilford Norville-Williams (born 26 January 2000) is an English professional footballer who plays as a full back for Farnborough.
+Jordan Zion Wilford Norville-Williams (born 26 January 2000) is an English professional footballer who plays as a full back for Dorking Wanderers.

 Career

 In 2016, Norville-Williams joined Cambridge United from Arsenal after his release from the latter at under-16 level, signing his first professional contract with Cambridge in May 2018.
 During the 2017–18 season, Norville-Williams had one game loan spells with both Cambridge City and Harlow Town, as well as joining St Neots Town for a seven-game spell, where he scored twice for the club.
 Norville-Williams began the 2018–19 season on loan at Royston Town, making 11 league appearances, before returning to St Neots again until April 2019.
 Prior to the 2019–20 season, Norville-Williams signed for Hitchin Town on loan, making six appearances in all competitions.
 On 12 November 2019, Norville-Williams made his debut for Cambridge United in a 2–1 EFL Trophy defeat against rivals Peterborough United.

 In October 2020, Norville-Williams signed for Hayes & Yeading United.

 On 1 August 2022, Norville-Williams joined Farnborough following a successful trial period.

+On 26 April 2024, it was announced that Norville-Williams would join Dorking Wanderers ahead of the 2024–25 campaign.